 Separate Facts from Fiction and Guard Against StigmaSeparate Facts from Fiction and Guard Against Stigma

-There’s a lot of information out there now on social media and even some news sites not based on facts.
+There’s a lot of information on social media and even some news sites not based on facts.
 Building management can prevent the spread of undue panic and stigmatization against certain groups, ensuring all tenants and staff are kept up to date on the latest fact-based information.
 No matter how scary things might look, that is no excuse for spreading racism and discrimination.
-When informing residents on the virus, only verifiable sources should be referenced, such as the CDC and WHO websites.
+Only verifiable sources should be referenced when informing residents on the virus, such as the CDC and WHO websites.

 Recommended Guidelines for DisinfectionRecommended Guidelines for Disinfection